axu2/tiger-menus/README.md

 The column layout is designed to minimize the number of clicks a user has to do, since scrolling is faster than clicking.

-I intentionally used no Javascript to make the site as lightweight as possible, and I originally tested this to use on my iPhone 4 in 2017.
+I intentionally used no Javascript to make the site as lightweight as possible.

+I originally tested this to use on an iPhone 4 in 2017.

 ## Setup (Python 3)
 ```